mytemporalaccount/Aligner/README.md

 # Aligner: One Global Token is Worth Millions of Parameters When Aligning LLMs

 This project implements the Aligner method from the paper "Aligner : One Global Token is Worth Millions of Parameters When Aligning LLMs".
-Aligner is an extremely parameter-efficient method for LLM alignment tasks (including Instruction Following SFT and Value Alignment), utilizing as few as 1 to 10 tokens but still achieves matching performance as that of LoRA and LLaMA-Adapters.
+Aligner is an extremely parameter-efficient method for LLM **alignment tasks** (including Instruction Following SFT and Value Alignment), utilizing as few as 1 to 10 tokens but still achieves matching performance as that of LoRA and LLaMA-Adapters.

-But for reasoning tasks, such as mathematics, a few tokens are insufficient for alignment.
+But for **reasoning tasks**, such as mathematics, we found that a few tokens are insufficient to reach the same performance as that of LoRA or LLaMA-Adapter.
 Aligner requires a token count nearly equivalent to that of LLaMA-Adapters to achieve similar performance in mathematical tasks.

 These findings suggest that LLMs process "style" or "form" distinctly from "reasoning" or "knowledge," with form exerting a global influence on the model's capabilities.
 Conceptualizing LLMs as linear models, the Aligner method bears resemblance to eigen decomposition, revealing that "form" assumes a significantly low rank. orders of magnitude lower than what LoRA suggests.